mandrean/one-time-share/README.md

 **If you don't use end-to-end encryption, your conversations can be accessed by other people.**

+### What if the service gets hacked?

-When sending information through this 1ts service, don't add any context to your secret data:
+There's a simple rule: when sending information through this 1ts service don't add any context to your secret data.

 Bad:
 > Hi, by the link you will find your login and password, I've also added the URL of the website there just in case.